systane/courses/designPatterns/designPatterns.md

 http://www.codinghelmet.com/articles/reduce-cyclomatic-complexity-composite-design-pattern

 **Strategy** this pattern encapsulate every algorithm from a set of different algorithms and make them interchangeable.
-This patterns allow the client change algorithms easily.
+This patterns allow the client change algorithms easily at runtime.
 This logic behind this pattern is split the set of algorithm implementations from the context that they are required.
 You can have your Context class separated from the Strategy class that will hold all implementation details from those algorithms.

 This pattern has 3 main participants:
     - Strategy: The first is the Strategy (Compositor) class.
 This interface must be common to all algorithm concrete classes (ConcreteStrategy), and it will through this interface that Context (Composition) class would access the different algorithm implements.